 - Paint.

 - Design.

 - Collage and mixed media.

-- Three dimensional work (sculpture).
+- Printmaking.

-Teacher in Charge: Mr G. Lindsay
+Teacher in Charge: Mr G Lindsay

-Contributions and Equipment/Stationery: It is recommended that students pay the subject fee of \$20.00, which covers the cost of all the take home materials used in the course.

-A3 Visual diary, eraser, 6B pencil, sharpener, Coloured pencils, Scissors, Glue stick
+It is recommended that students pay the subject fee of \$20.00, which covers the cost of all the take home materials used in the course.
+A3 Visual diary, eraser, 6B pencil, sharpener, Coloured pencils, Scissors, Glue stick.
+Students are encouraged to bring their own laptop.